 So we unplugged and got ready to go.
 We had no other plans and didn’t really have anywhere to go, so what to do in a situation like this?

 Eat, of course!
-We decided to go check out one of the local restaurants featured in Diners, Drive-ins and Dives.
+We decided to go check out one of the local restaurants feat

 Then we approached the door and found we could not open it, it was stuck.
 We pushed and pulled and pushed and pulled, but it would not budge, until suddenly someone from inside opened the door for us.